lucasmargui/asp-project-ombudsman-management/README.md

 </div>

   ###### Status
-  * Respondida
+   * Answered
-  * Pendente
+   * Pending
-  * Excluida
+   * Deleted
-  * Vencida
+   * Due

- ###### Status Setor
+  ###### Sector Status
-  * Encaminhado
+   * Forwarded
-  * Não encaminhado
+   * Not forwarded

-#### Lista de Manifestações
+#### List of Manifestations

-Uma tabela com lista de manifestações com seus respectivos Status
+A table with a list of manifestations with their respective Status

 <div align="center">
 <img src="https://github.com/lucasmargui/ASP_Projeto_Gestao/assets/157809964/7ced223d-4589-483c-b80e-cded05ef32ce" style="width:100%">
 </div>

-#### Criação da Resposta Manifestação
+#### Creation of the Manifestation Response

- O ouvidor visualizará a manifestação e terá opção de responder a manifestação ao ouvinte e anexar um arquivo juntamente, opcionalmente podendo encaminhar para o setor desejado
+  The listener will view the manifestation and will have the option to respond to the listener and attach a file together, optionally being able to forward it to the desired sector

- * Caso a Manifestação ja tenha sido respondida o formulario ficará indisponivel.
+  * If the Manifestation has already been responded to, the form will be unavailable.
- * Caso a Manifestação seja respondida, seu status mudará de Pendente para Respondida
+  * If the Manifestation is responded to, its status will change from Pending to Responded
- * Caso a Manifestação seja encaminhada para setor, seu status mudará de Não encaminhado para Encaminhado
+  * If the Manifestation is forwarded to the sector, its status will change from Not forwarded to Forwarded
- * Caso a Manifestação esteja respondida ou encaminhada não será possivel exclui-la
+  * If the Manifestation is answered or forwarded, it will not be possible to delete it

 <div align="center">
 <img src="https://github.com/lucasmargui/ASP_Projeto_Gestao/assets/157809964/5bdbfb41-ed24-404e-bb13-013a3f9d8924" style="width:100%">